backdrop/backdrop-issues/procedures/issue-template--release--minor.md

 - [ ] Branch for new minor number (e.g. `1.10.x`) and push to GitHub (assign to quicksketch / serundeputy / herbdool / bwpanda)
 - [ ] Revert version number back on 1.x branch with minor number increased (e.g. `1.11.x-dev`) (assign to quicksketch / serundeputy / herbdool / bwpanda)
 - [ ] Revert version number back on new minor number branch (e.g. `1.10.x-dev`) (assign to quicksketch / serundeputy / herbdool / bwpanda)
-- [ ] Create release notes on GitHub, and publish release (assign to jenlampton / herbdool / serundeputy / quicksketch)
+- [ ] Create release notes on GitHub, and publish release (assign to jenlampton / herbdool / quicksketch)
-- [ ] Unpublish preview release on backdropcms.org (assign to stpaultim / klonos / jenlampton / serundeputy / herbdool / quicksketch)
+- [ ] Unpublish preview release on backdropcms.org (assign to stpaultim / klonos / jenlampton / herbdool / quicksketch)
 - [ ] Update the front page download link on b.org (assign to stpaultim / klonos / jenlampton)
 - [ ] Update the roadmap page on b.org (assign to stpaultim / klonos / jenlampton)
 - [ ] Create a new language template file for the translation server (assign to olaf - see https://github.com/backdrop-ops/localize.backdropcms.org/issues/27 until this is automated)